 Unlike most other quilters, I didn’t learn at my grandmother’s knee.
 I rarely saw my grandparents, and my mother was a primarily a knitter – she made some of my clothes when I was little but she was never a fan of patchwork.
 I started sewing by doing embroidery and making clothes for my dolls.
 I did try one patchwork project when I was about eleven, but it was the spiderweb design and I was using a variety of 1970s fabrics from chiffon to double knit, so it wasn’t successful and I only did a couple of blocks.
 I continued with embroidery, though, and became reasonably proficient.
 I was also a reasonable home dressmaker, making clothes for myself and my mother.

 In 1988 I was looking for more craft projects to do.
-I remember seeing a magazine or calendar with Judy Mathieson’s Nautical Stars on the cover, and was completely blown away by it (it remains one of my favourite quilts ever).
+I remember seeing a magazine or calendar with Judy Mathieson’s Nautical Stars on the cover, and was completely blown away by it — it remains one of my favourite quilts ever.
 At almost the same time a colleague brought her massive Broken Star quilt to work and I loved how soft it felt.
-When I was next at the newsagent I happened upon a magazine with an easy rail fence pattern (I think it might have been Lady’s Circle but not sure).
+When I was next at the newsagent I happened upon a magazine with an easy rail fence pattern.
 I made the top (which was a disaster, but that’s another story) and was hooked.

 Quilting was very much an occasional hobby while I was working but since I retired I’ve been doing much more, especially for Aussie Hero Quilts.
 I’m also trying to get more done for myself, though I’m not sure why, since I have only one bed and no family to pass them on to.